open-feature/java-sdk-contrib/tools/tck/README.md

   contracts drove it.
 Always present, both of them: the same scenarios passing over the HTTP control API and passing through in-process manipulation of a provider that *does* have a backend are not the same claim, and this is the only field that separates them, so an omission would be an unfalsifiable claim rather than no claim at all.
-See [How the backend was driven](#how-the-backend-was-driven).
+See [Identifying the run](#identifying-the-run).
 - **`declaration`** — the capability set the provider claims.
 This is an **input** to reading the results, not a summary of them, which is why it cannot be derived from the stream.
 The stream says a scenario was skipped; only the declaration says whether that is because the provider declines the